syrobian/CS-Portfolio/README.md

 The following are examples of some Agile frameworks I used and will continue to use:

-• sprint planning
+- Sprint planning
-• daily stand-ups (check-in)
+- Daily stand-ups (check-ins)
-• iterative development
+- Iterative development
-• sprint reviews
+- Sprint reviews
-• sprint retrospective
+- Sprint retrospectives

-Using agile frameworks has given my team the ability to easily adjust to changing circumstances while still maintaining consistent progress throughout a project.
+Using Agile frameworks has given my team the ability to easily adjust to changing circumstances while still maintaining consistent progress throughout a project.

 ---